COVID-19 Entry Policy of St. Eustatius Effective as of 28th April 2021

 Quarantine measures for high risk countries

-The Quarantine period is 12 consecutive calendar days (not including the day of travel).
-For people coming from medium and high risk countries it is effectively 12 days as they will have an exit PCR-test on the 10th day of quarantine and will only be released after having received a negative test result.
-This PCR test is executed and paid for by the public health.
+The Quarantine period is 10 consecutive calendar days (not including the day of travel).
+An exit antigen test will be conducted on or after the 10th day of quarantine and persons will only be released from quarantine after having received a negative test result.
+This test is executed and paid for by the public health.

 The government can give permission to conduct work during the quarantine and has specific protocols developed for the permission which needs to be signed by the persons involved.